-Plans for a UK trial of the brother of the Manchester Arena suicide bomber are under way as extradition proceedings remain ongoing.
+Plans for a UK trial of the brother of the Manchester Arena suicide bomber are under way as extradition proceedings remain ongoing, say police.

 Hashem Abedi, 21, is understood to be currently held by a militia group in Libya.